GazzolaLab/PyElastica/docs/documentation.rst

 This the the documentation page for PyElastica.
 For more information about PyElastica, see the `project website`_.

+*Yikes!
+Something is wrong with the documentation.
+Please use the v0.0.2 version for now while we work on fixing this bug.*

 Rods
 =====
 .. automodule:: elastica.rod.__init__